 - Aim to have the flu vaccination before you commence treatment.

-- If on treatment, ask your treating doctor about the best time to have the vaccination.
+- If on treatment, ask your medical team about the best time to have the vaccination.

-- If you have had a transplant, you should receive the flu vaccination six months post transplant and annually thereafter.
+- If you have had a transplant, you should receive the flu vaccination 6months post transplant and annually thereafter.

 Stock photo image